cryham/fan-ctrl/README.md

 For detailed info check subdir kicad with schematics, or included schematics.png image (todo).

 The keyboard is made of:
 * Teensy 3.2 (or 3.1).
-Can be overclocked, to 144 MHz (or 120 MHz, with longer wires).
+Can be overclocked to 120-144 MHz.
 * TFT LCD display ST7735, 160 x 128, 16bit color RGB565.
 Red PCB with SD card slot.
 Terribly low horizontal viewing angle.
 * NPN transistor BC550.
 Connection from pin 23 output through 4.7k resistor to base, collector to 3.3V, emitter to Display LED.
-* Optionally a DS18B20 1-wire temperature sensor with data pin through 4.7k resistor to 3.3V.
+* Optionally a DS18B20 1-wire temperature sensor(s) with data pin(s) through 4.7k resistor to 3.3V.
+All sensors connect the same (use 1 common data pin).
 * Each fan uses 2 resistors 1k and 1k to 4.7k, 1 capacitor 100n (for 10kHz PWM) and 2 transistors: BC550C (or similar NPN) and BD140 (PNP).

 Display uses pins: 9 DC, 10 CS, 8 RST (set in `Ada4_ST7735.cpp`) 11 DOUT, 13 CLK.